Metals and Mining Conference

 Each management team will discuss their companies’ exploration and production strategies.
 They will inform us of their geological surveys, estimated reserves, costs of production and royalty obligations.
 They will shed light on the technologies they use to extract gold as well as availability of labor.
 They will tell us about collaborations and financing strategies.

 Please check back for the agenda of presenting companies.
-If you would like to nominate a company to present, please contact Lillian Grace at lillian@davosinthedesert.us.
+If you would like to nominate a company to present, please contact David Wanetick at dwanetick@davosinthedesert.us.

 Register now to listen to presentations from industry leaders and innovators.
 Free registration for members of Davos in the Desert; non-members can register now for just $10.

-Don’t miss this opportunity to gain valuable knowledge about the gold mining industry.
+Don’t miss this opportunity to gain valuable knowledge about some hidden treasures in the metals and mining industry.

 Loading…